Affordable funerals: Cremation costs in Seattle?

 “Personalization” is the buzz phrase in the funeral industry today.
 As funeral profits have declined with lower-cost cremation services, many funeral homes in Seattle have looked towards personalization and the many cremation memorialization industries to help make incremental revenue.

-Many families want to do something unique with the cremation ashes, and these days, the options are almost limitless!
-You can have a cremation diamond made from around $3,000, have ashes embedded into a memorial reef for around $6,000 or have cremation ashes blast into space or tattooed into your body!
+Many families want to do something unique with their cremation ashes, and these days, the options are almost limitless!
+You can have a cremation diamond made for around $3,000, have ashes embedded into a memorial reef for around $6,000, or have cremation ashes blast into space or tattooed into your body!

 Ash scattering in Seattle.

-For those who want a simpler and less expensive memorialization option – ash scattering is proving to be a memorialization alternative.
-Cremated remains can be scattered at sea in the Puget Sound or over land in a favorite spot of the deceased.
+Ash scattering is proving to be a simpler and less expensive memorialization option for those who want a simpler and less expensive option.
+Cremated remains can be scattered at sea in Puget Sound or over land in the deceased’s favorite spot.

 Read this guide on Ash Scattering for more information.